PPC Services

 Not only that, but by using a ccTLD for a certain country, you’re signalling to Google that you’ve created a region specific piece of content for that country.
 Localised and focused content is viewed as more valuable in Google’s algorithm, and so it can improve your SEO rankings for that particular country’s search results.

-Beyond the algorithm itself, once customers have found your content on a search engine results page, they’ll quickly abandon it if you’re not offering quality content.
+Beyond the algorithm itself, once customers have found your content on a search engine results page, they’ll quickly abandon it if you’re not offering high quality content.
 The majority of your customers spend plenty of time on the internet, they know authenticity when they see it, and they’ll spot an international ‘pretender’ a mile (or kilometre) away.
 To establish credibility with an audience and give you an edge over your competitors who aren’t using localised content, a country domain page with specifically crafted content can help improve your visibility, drive traffic to your site and make sure visitors stay and convert in higher numbers.

 When are ccTLDs commonly used?